metakirby5/resume/README.md

 resume
 ======

-My Resume.
+My YAML-based Resume.

-Place data in data/data.json.
-See data/example.json for help (might be outdated).
+Place data in data/data.yaml.
+See data/example.yaml for help (might be outdated).

-This project is meant to be run with a static file server (my webhosting sucks :( ).
+This project is meant to be run with a static file server because I am poor.
+:joy:
 Easiest way is:

 ```
 npm install -g http-server